-- 95. Equation 9 models an area of photovoltaic panels equivalent to 13% of the actual building's gross internal area assuming photovoltaic panels with an output of 150 $\frac{kWh/m^2}{m^2}$ Equation 10 ensures that the area of photovoltaic assigned in the notional building is never larger than 50% of the building's roof area. - 96.
-The Notional building's PV array is defined as having south orientation, 30° pitch from the horizontal, 'no or very little over-shading', and 'strongly ventilated or forced ventilated modules'. - 97.
-If any HVAC system in the Actual building provides space heating using a heat pump, then the area of the PV array in the Notional building calculated in Equation 9 is reduced pro-rata by the proportion of the building's space heating demand which is met by a heat pump in relation to the building's total space heating demand.
+- 95. Equation 9 models an area of photovoltaic panels equivalent to 15% of the Actual building's gross (conditioned) internal area.
+Equation 10 ensures that the area of photovoltaic assigned in the Notional building is not larger than 30% of the a notional roof area for the building.
+In calculating generation output from the total kWp value for the building, the Notional Building array will have a south orientation, 30° pitch from the horizontal, 'no or very little over-shading', and 'strongly ventilated or forced ventilated modules'. - 96.
+The Gross Internal Area should be determined on the basis of the sum of conditioned areas of the building only (zones within the building insulation envelope which are conditioned directly or by adjacency). - 97.
+The 'foundation area' is a proxy value for roof area, regardless of th actual roof form, calculated by dividing the building Gross Internal Area (conditioned) by the number of storeys.
+Where a building has different parts with a different number of storeys, these parts should be calculated separately and the sum of their foundation areas combined. - 98.
+If any HVAC system in the Actual building provides space heating using a heat pump, then the total output of the PV array in the Notional building calculated via Equation 9 / 10 is reduced pro-rata by the proportion of the building's space heating demand which is met by a heat pump in relation to the building's total space heating demand.

 For example, if a heat pump meets 30% of the space heating demand in the Actual building, then the area of the PV array in the Notional building will be reduced by 30% from the value calculated in Equation 9 / 10.
-Therefore, if a heat pump meets 100% of the space heating demand of the Actual building, then the Notional building will have no PV system.
+Therefore, if a heat pump meets 100% of the space heating demand of the Actual building, then the Notional building will have no assigned PV output.

-98. A further limiter is applied to the assignment of energy generated on-site within the notional and actual building calculation - see paragraph 100 & 142.
+99. A further limiter is applied to the assignment of energy generated on-site within the Notional and Actual building calculation to exclude any export component - see the process described in paragraphs 102 & 146.

-Target Emission Rate (TER) and Target Primary Energy Rate (TPER)
+Target Emission Rate (TER) and Target Delivered Energy Rate (TDER)